-Global warming, trade wars, and politicians - there were several weeks in the second quarter when the risk factors started to look like the makings of a perfect storm.
-Yet for mid-market M&A, the second quarter ended up being more like a perfect swim - not too cold, not too hot, and not too choppy.
+Climate change, trade wars, and politicians - there were several weeks in the second quarter of 2019 when the risk factors started to look like the makings of a perfect storm.

+Yet for mid-market M&A, Q2 ended up being more like a perfect swim - not too cold, not too hot, and not too choppy.

-"Looking ahead to the second half of the year, the outlook remains strong.
+"Looking ahead to the second half of the year, the outlook remains positive.
 On the other hand, it's probably not a good idea to take this relative calm for granted."